Lindaukpele/TrialClass/README.md

 # TrialClass
 It's just a test!
-I will figure it out...
+I will figure it out... thats fine